In a phase 3 study of 328 patients 6 to 17 years of age with functional constipation,

 - All patients met modified Rome III criteria for child/adolescent functional constipation and reported <3 SBMs per week during the 2-week baseline period

-- Patients with pediatric irritable bowel syndrome with constipation (IBS-C) or fecal impaction were excluded
+- Patients with pediatric irritable bowel syndrome with constipation or fecal impaction were excluded